People counter: Retail stores

 People counting systems in the retail environment are used to calculate the conversion rate, which is the percentage of total visitors versus the number that make purchases.

 Shopping mall marketing professionals rely on visitor statistics to measure the effectiveness of the current marketing campaign.
 Often, shopping mall owners measure marketing effectiveness with the same conversion rate as retail stores.

 Retailers can use the different business metrics in order to determine their staffing allocation.
 Accurate visitor counting is also useful for optimizing staff shifts.
 Staff requirements are often directly related to the density of visitor traffic, and services such as cleaning and maintenance are typically undertaken when traffic is at its lowest.

 Shopping malls

 Shopping centers use people counters to measure the number of visitors in a given area.
 People counters also assist in measuring the areas where people tend to congregate.
 The areas where people tend to gather are often charged higher rent.

 Shopping malls prefer to lease space to only the most popular brands.
 People counters help shopping malls discover popularity by determining footfall patterns and traffic.
 Shopping mall owners are able to determine the flow of traffic per customer, and which areas and the levels of use of the different mall entrances.

 Public transportation

 Combining with GPS positioning, people counting system inside a bus or train can help to measure the occupancy of buses throughout their journey.
 This can help the bus operator to allocate funding and resources to routes.
+In this context, these systems are generally referred to as Automated Passenger Counters which may be shortened to the acronym APC.